-Ford himself talked about the incident during an appearance on The Jonathan Ross Show before Christmas, referring to the "f****** great hydraulic door".
+The Hollywood star himself talked about the incident during an appearance on The Jonathan Ross Show before Christmas, referring to the "f****** great hydraulic door".

 Foodles pleaded guilty to one count under section two of the Health and Safety at Work Act 1974, which related to a breach of duty in relation to employees, and a second under section three, a breach over people not employed by the company.